 Contributor: C. Peter Chen

 ww2dbaseAlbert Coady Wedemeyer was born in Omaha, Nebraska, United States.
-In 1919 he graduated from the United States Military Academy at West Point near the bottom of his class of 285 cadets.
+In 1919 he graduated from the United States Military Academy at West Point, New York, United States near the bottom of his class of 285 cadets.
 He was described as tall, suave, able, and ambitious.
 After service in China with the 15th Infantry Regiment, he went to Germany to attend the German War Academy.

 ww2dbaseAfter the war, Wedemeyer served as the Army Chief of Plans and Operations, bringing his expertise of airlift operations from his years in the China-Burma-India theater to aid the supply situations in post war Berlin.
 He retired from the United States Army in 1951, and in 1954 he was promoted to the rank of full general.
 In 1958 he published his memoirs under the title Wedemeyer Reports.

-Wedemeyer passed away in 1989 at Fort Belvoir, Virginia, United States.
-He rests in peace at Arlington National Cemetery in Arlington, Virginia.
+ww2dbaseWedemeyer passed away in 1989 at Fort Belvoir, Virginia, United States.
+He was buried at the Arlington National Cemetery in Arlington, Virginia.

 Albert Wedemeyer Timeline